tlswg/sslkeylogfile/draft-thomson-tls-keylogfile.md

 --- abstract

-A means of logging information about the secrets used in a TLS connection is described.
+A format that supports the logging information about the secrets used in a TLS connection is described.
 Recording secrets to a file in SSLKEYLOGFILE format allows diagnostic and logging tools that use this file to decrypt messages exchanged by TLS endpoints.

 --- middle